fabkho/fontawesome-esm/README.md

 4. Outputs the processed chunks into the `dist` directory.

 The resulting files in the `dist` directory are ready to be deployed to a CDN or served directly.

-## License

-This project is licensed under the MIT License.
-See the [`package.json`](/Users/fabiankirchhoff/code/fontawesome-chunks/package.json) file for details.